lxylxy123456/bugswarm/README.md

     Spawner is a docker image that contain all required packages in `provision.sh` and can spawn pipeline jobs.
 If using spawner, the host only needs to install Docker.

+    For details about spawner, please see [spawner README](spawner/README.md).

     1. Build the spawner using docker
         ```sh
         $ cd spawner